23-MDDN342/randomised-collection-panwung/README.md

 18/04
 Added new mouth type shock, which happens when a competitor goes bust.
 X eyes still need to be added for this game outcome.
 A simple AI representing the player's moves have been added, as well as multiple end game states (WIN, LOSE, BUST, DRAW, BLACKJACK).
 The colours have also been updated; red is the player and black is the dealer.
 Some temporary colours have been added for the DRAW state (grey) and the BLACKJACK state (gold).

+19/04
+Made a series of new faces and eyes: neutral face, angry, dead and blackjack eyes.
+More details need to be added to the face based on the suits of each competitors cards, and maybe even what symbols the cards are.
+I'm thinking of suits being different notch shapes, however, this may take tweaking existing elements of my code.